-During the investigation on the whistleblowing, those who have been cooperative with the investigation shall be protected as equally as the whistleblower.
+During the whistleblowing investigation, those who cooperate shall be protected as equally as the whistleblower.

-In the event of any unfair treatment, the whistleblower may request proper protections such as correction or job relocation to the Ethical Management Department.
-Then, the Ethical Management Department shall investigate the case, take a proper action and establish a plan to prevent the reoccurrence of such incident including the punishment of the responsible parties.
+In the event of any unfair treatment, the whistleblower may request proper protection such as corrections or job relocation to the Ethical Management Department.
+Then, the Ethical Management Department shall investigate the case, take proper actions and establish a plan to prevent the recurrence of such incident including punishment of the responsible parties.

 The whistleblowing investigator shall keep the related information confidential to protect the whistleblower.

-Any person who violates the said whistleblower protection provision (e.g., retaliation such as disadvantage in personnel, disclosure of the whistleblower’s identity or leak of the related information, order to find the whistleblower, etc.) shall be punished in accordance with the related regulations.
+Any person who violates the said whistleblower protection provision (e.g., retaliation such as disadvantage in personnel, disclosure of the whistleblower’s identity or leak of the related information, and order to find the whistleblower) shall be punished in accordance with related regulations.

 6.3.
 Investigation guideline for the protection of whistleblower

-The investigator shall perform investigation by taking the protection of the whistleblower as a top priority and must observe the followings:
+The investigator shall perform the investigation by taking the protection of the whistleblower as a top priority and must observe the following:

 A) The investigator shall not leak or imply any information regarding whistleblowing without getting approval from the whistleblower.

 B) All whistleblowing-related data are open to authorized persons only and kept confidential.
-The paper documents acquired by mail or fax shall be kept in a separate place and locked properly.
+Paper documents acquired by mail or fax shall be kept in a separate place and locked properly.

 - A matter which can cause serious accident or discontinuance of business; or